Get The Visibility Your Company Needs

 Newland Chase offers full support with all aspects of corporate immigration to France.
 Please find an overview of the typical corporate immigration processes below.
 Every situation is unique, so please do get in touch, either through your usual Newland Chase contact or using the details on the right hand side of the page.
 Our immigration experts will be glad to discuss your needs in greater detail.

-The ICT Salarié Detaché (EU Directive 2014/66) is for managers or experts transferred within a group of companies to France for over 90 days up to three years, while remaining on home contract.
-The application is normally submitted at the relevant French consulate; however, it may also be possible for applicants already holding a different resident status within France to apply directly at the corresponding prefecture.
-The applicant must have been employed by the sending company for a minimum of three months.
+The ICT Salarié Detaché (EU Directive 2014/66) is for managers or specialists transferred within a group of companies to France for over 90 days up to three years, while remaining on home contract.
+The applicant must have been employed by the sending company for a minimum of six months.

 ICT permits under Directive 2014/66 allow mobility within EU member states - i.e. work permission is not required for EU ICT permit holders to work in other member states for less than 90 days and a streamlined Mobile ICT permit application may be applicable if working in other member states for longer than 90 days.